So, what is this Higher Order Ambisonics thing?

 The main difference between the "User" and "Advanced" editions of Rapture3D is that the "Advanced" edition supports custom speaker layouts.
 It comes with a wider range of preset layouts than the "User" edition, which only supports the standard Windows layouts and a few variants.

-N3D is a alternative representation of B-Format with lots of useful mathematical properties.
-It appears in quite a lot of the Higher Order Ambisonic literature and Rapture3D uses a variant of N3D for all its internal processing.
+N3D and SN3D are alternative representations of B-Format with useful mathematical properties.
+They are common in the Higher Order Ambisonic literature and Rapture3D and many of our plugins use a variant for their internal processing.

 B-Format is the main audio format used for Higher Order Ambisonics.
 This is a multichannel audio format where the individual channels do not correspond directly to speaker feeds.
 There is no "front left" channel.